ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab00.md

 ---
 <h2>Introduction</h2>

-<p>Your first lab for this week is an introduction to programming on CSIL and in the Computer Science lab.</p>
+Your first lab for this week is an introduction to programming on CSIL and in the Computer Science lab.</br>
-<p>You will write your first C++ program that will print specific text out to be read.</p>
+You will write your first C++ program that will print specific text out to be read.

 <h3 id="step1">Step 1: Create an Engineering Account</h3>